Academic Integrity & Referencing

 Remember that the way in which you present your citations and references will depend on the discipline in which you are studying - if in doubt speak with your lecturer or tutor.

 For information about using Turnitin please see the related Toolkit resources below.

-Last updated on 02 September 2022
+Last updated on 22 September 2023

-This resource was provided by Toolkit.
+This resource was provided by Centre for Academic Development.